garrandall/popular-music-data/tracks/you-can-get-it-all-bow-wow-johnta-austin.md

 I can't lie the sex is truly incredible (incredible) And every part of your body is so edible (edible)
 I get tears from just thinking bout it
-But that aint the reason why im stuck and can't let you go (let you go) We got a serious serious bond (bond)
+But that aint the reason why I'm stuck and can't let you go (let you go) We got a serious serious bond (bond)
 And when we kick it we have nothin but fun (but fun)
 I feel a whole lot of L-O-V-E between you and me
 Even though we still young (young)
 Just your company aint gota get none
-Talk the same lingo, understand where im coming from (coming from) And if anybody ask me a question about you
+Talk the same lingo, understand where I'm coming from (coming from) And if anybody ask me a question about you
 Ima tell em you the one
 You got me like